The Maryland Envirothon

 Maryland Streams: Take A Closer Look pg.
 7-17, 21, 31-35

 IV.
 Water Protection and Conservation

-Interpret major provincial and/or federal laws and methods used to protect water quality (surface and ground water).
-Utilize this information to propose management decisions that would improve the quality of water in a given situation.
+- Interpret major provincial and/or federal laws and methods used to protect water quality (surface and ground water)

-Be familiar with the federal, state, and county agencies that provide oversight of water resources, and understand that Geographic Information Systems (GIS) are a useful and important tool in the management of water resources.
+- Be familiar with the federal, state, and county agencies that provide oversight of water resources.